Pterygium Removal in Delray Beach, FL

 How Are Pterygia Diagnosed and Treated?

 Since pterygia have a distinct visual appearance, they are often diagnosed through a physical examination.
 Our eye physicians may also use a slit lamp to evaluate the growth under light and magnification or perform corneal mapping.
-Pterygia can be pink, white, or gray in color and may present an aesthetic concern for patients living throughout sunny Palm Beach County.
-The condition can also result in an array of bothersome symptoms, such as:

 In some cases, a pterygium in Delray Beach, FL, may resolve on its own or can be managed with eye drops.
 But if it encroaches on your field of vision or causes other concerns (such as astigmatism), pterygium removal may be ideal.
 Our cornea specialist at Rothchild Eye Institute uses advanced techniques to surgically remove pterygia while preserving surrounding eye structures.
 Pterygium surgery may also be paired with conjunctival auto-grafting, which transplants tissue taken from the upper eyelid to replenish the conjunctiva structure.